saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-4/README.md

 Gate-Level Simulation
 ```

-Common causes include:
+Typical causes include:

 * Incomplete sensitivity lists.
-* Incorrect use of blocking assignments.
+* Improper use of blocking assignments.
-* Incorrect use of non-blocking assignments.
+* Improper use of non-blocking assignments.
-* Improper coding of sequential logic.
+* Incorrect sequential-logic coding.
-* RTL constructs that do not accurately represent the intended hardware.
+* RTL constructs that fail to represent the intended hardware accurately.

 ---